Error-331/code_tests/docs/bible/links.md

 Heart Longings - October 17 (The presence of God is accessible to all in the same abundant measure; No matter how rich or poor you are, no matter how well-traveled or how little exposed you've been in this world, no matter what-your longings for the courts of the Lord lead you to the presence of God within you);

+Unchangeable God - October 18 (The faithfulness of God is not only our hope; it is a safe place to hide; Strength and comfort come from dwelling in God's faithfulness);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;